fairlearn/fairlearn/docs/faq.rst

        Fairlearn and similar packages offer techniques to redistribute harms between subgroups in the data.

+    1. Won't making a model fairer reduce its accuracy?

+       Any technique which reduces disparity in some metric is most likely to impact other metrics.
+       However, we have found empirically that it is usually possible to obtain substantial reductions in disparity (as measured by some suitable metric) at minimal cost in accuracy.
+       Indeed, for certain subgroups in the data, accuracy may be improved dramatically.

 .. topic:: Fairlearn Questions

+    1. Can Fairlearn make my model fair?

+       Naive use of Fairlearn is not going to result in fairer models.
+       Indeed, when used incorrectly, Fairlearn could produce model which is _less_ fair.

+       What Fairlearn can do is generate a model which has lower disparity as measured by a user-specified metric.
+       Whether this makes the model fairer is outside the remit of Fairlearn - or indeed of machine learning in general.
+       To determine whether the new model is fairer, the whole system of which it is a part needs to be considered in terms of the societal context in which it is used.

     1. What sort of fairness related harms can Fairlearn address?

+    1. Can Fairlearn be used to detect bias in datasets?

     1. Can Fairlearn recommend ways to make my model fairer?

        No. Fairlearn is not magic.

+    1. Which ML libraries does Fairlearn support?

+       We have generally followed conventions for `scikit-learn` in Fairlearn.
+       However, support is not restricted to Estimators from `scikit-learn`.
+       Any algorithm which provides (or can be wrapped to provide) `fit()` and `predict()` methods should work.

     1. Is Fairlearn available in languages other than Python?